hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this CDN FrontDoor Origin.
-Changing this forces a new CDN FrontDoor Origin to be created.
+* `name` - (Required) The name which should be used for this Front Door Origin.
+Changing this forces a new Front Door Origin to be created.

-* `cdn_frontdoor_origin_group_id` - (Required) The ID of the CDN FrontDoor Origin Group within which this CDN FrontDoor Origin should exist.
-Changing this forces a new CDN FrontDoor Origin to be created.
+* `cdn_frontdoor_origin_group_id` - (Required) The ID of the Front Door Origin Group within which this Front Door Origin should exist.
+Changing this forces a new Front Door Origin to be created.

 * `host_name` - (Required) The IPv4 address, IPv6 address or Domain name of the Origin.

-!> **IMPORTANT:** This must be unique across all CDN FrontDoor Origins within a CDN FrontDoor Endpoint.
+!> **IMPORTANT:** This must be unique across all Front Door Origins within a Front Door Endpoint.

 * `certificate_name_check_enabled` - (Required) Specifies whether certificate name checks are enabled for this origin.